zonafets/Fattura-Elettronica-B2B/README.md

                     ' la descrizione è limitata a 100 caratteri add "Descrizione", Left(dettaglio!Descrizione, 100)
                     add "Quantita"
+                    add "UnitaMisura"
                     add "PrezzoUnitario"

+                    If dettaglio!Percentuale <> "" Or dettaglio!Importo <> "" Then
+                        into "ScontoMaggiorazione"
+                            add "Tipo"
+                            If dettaglio!Percentuale <> "" Then add "Percentuale"
+                            ' se specificati assieme, "Importo" prevale
+                            If dettaglio!Importo <> "" Then add "Importo"
+                        out
+                    End If

                     add "PrezzoTotale"
                     add "AliquotaIVA"

+                    If dettaglio!Natura <> "" Then
+                        add "Natura"
+                    End If

                     out

                 dettaglio.MoveNext